benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "Ben always provides timely and well-explained ideas, solutions, and updates.
+  I feel that Ben's knowledge, willingness to collaborate, ability to share his expertise, and his consideration of everyone's opinions makes him an excellent teammate and very easy to work with."
 - "One thing that stands out is the level of intellectual rigor Ben brings to technical discussions.
 Ben digs deep into problems, asks smart questions, and offers thoughtful solutions that show a solid understanding of both the